Corey Seager Preview, Player Props: Rangers vs. Brewers

 Corey Seager At The Plate

-- Seager has had at least one RBI in 48.7% of his games this season (38 of 78), with two or more RBI 18 times (23.1%).
-He has also accounted for three or more of his team's runs in 10 contests.
+- Seager has an RBI in 38 of 79 games this year, with multiple RBI in 18 of them.
+He has also driven in three or more of his team's runs in 10 contests.

-- In 40 of 78 games this year, he has scored, and 17 of those games included multiple runs.
+- He has scored a run in 41 games this year, with multiple runs 18 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.